-10.1 If at any stage from the point at which a complaint is raised, we believe there is a case to answer and a disciplinary offence might have been committed, we will instigate our disciplinary procedure.
-We will keep you informed of the outcome.
+10.1 If at any stage from the point at which a complaint is raised, the Council believes there is a case to answer and a disciplinary offence might have been committed, the Council will instigate disciplinary procedures.
+You will be informed of the outcome.

-SIGNED

-COUNCILLOR WENDY PLANT, PARISH COUNCIL CHAIRMAN
+SIGNED COUNCILLOR WE PARISH COUNCIL •

-Statement Signed on behalf of the Council by the Chairman Colwich Parish Council agrees that it will treat all councillors, clerk and all employees, members of the public, representatives of partner organisations, and volunteers, with civility and respect in their role.
-Colwich Parish Council has put in place a training programme for councillors and staff Colwich Parish Council has a Code of Conduct for councillors (PD006) Colwich Parish Council has good governance arrangements in place including staff contracts and this dignity and respect policy (PD122) Colwich Parish Council will commit to seeking professional help in the early stages should civility and respect issues arise.
-Colwich Parish Council will commit to calling out bullying and harassment if and when it happens.
-Colwich Parish Council will continue to learn from best practice in the sector and aspire to being a role model/champion council e.g., via the Local Council Award Scheme Colwich Parish Council supports the continued lobbying for the change in legislation to support the Civility and Respect Pledge, including sanctions for elected members where appropriate.
+Statement Signed on behalf of the Council by the Chairman Colwich Parish Council agrees that it will treat all colleagues, members of the public, representatives of partner organisations, and volunteers, with civility and respect in their role.
+Colwich Parish Council has put in place a training programme for colleagues.
+Colwich Parish Council has a Code of Conduct for councillors (PD012).
+Colwich Parish Council has good governance arrangements in place including staff contracts and this dignity and respect policy (PD019).
+Colwich Parish Council will commit to seeking professional help in the early stages should civility and respect issues arise.
+Colwich Parish Council will commit to calling out bullying and harassment.
+Colwich Parish Council will continue to learn from best practice in the sector and aspire to being a role model/champion council e.g., via the Local Council Award Scheme.
+Colwich Parish Council supports the continued lobbying for the change in legislation to support the Civility and Respect Pledge, including sanctions for elected members where appropriate.

 I CONFIRM THAT I HAVE RECEIVED AND READ A COPY OF THE COUNCIL'S DIGNITY AND RESPECTPOLICY AND BY SIGNING THIS FORM ACCEPT THE TERMS THEREIN.

-COUNCILLORS:

-Cllr Birt

-Cllr Bloor

-Cllr Colwill

-Cllr Dunn

-Cllr B Forster

-Cllr M Forster

-Cllr Hall

-Cllr Hardwick

-Cllr Hill

-Cllr Martin

-Cllr Mosley

-Cllr Plant

-Cllr Reeves

-Cllr Upton-Loach

-Cllr Walters

-EMPLOYEES:

-Revd Mr Michael Lennon (Clerk)

-Mr Anthony Egan (Deputy Clerk)

-Mr Philip Russell

-Mr Ian Deans
+COUNCILLORS: Cllr Bloor Cllr Boyce Cllr Dunn Cllr B Forster Cllr M Forster Cllr Hall Cllr Hardwick Cllr Hill Cllr Martin Cllr Meakin Cllr Mosley Cllr Plant Cllr Upton-Loach Cllr Walters EMPLOYEES: Revd Mr Michael Lennon (Chief Officer) Mr Anthony Egan (Deputy Chief Officer) Mr Philip Russell (Head Lengthsman) Mr Ian Deans Mr Dan Lowbridge Miss Francesca Alineri-Willis Miss Nicola Martin